IBM-Cloud/codeignitor-db/README.md

     cf bind-service <YOUR UNIQUE APP NAME> mysql-db
   ```

-1. Push to BlueMix with the updated `manifest.yml`.
+1. Push to Bluemix with the updated `manifest.yml`.

   ```bash
   cf push